mattermost/mattermost-plugin-jira/README.md

 This plugin supports a two-way integration between Mattermost and Jira.
 For a stable production release, please download the latest version [in the Releases tab](https://github.com/mattermost/mattermost-plugin-jira/releases) and follow [these instructions](#2-configuration) for install and configuration.

-This plugin supports Jira Core and Jira Software products, for Cloud, Server and Data Center platforms.
+This plugin supports Jira Core and Jira Software products, for Server, Data Center and Cloud platforms.

 Support for multiple Jira instances is considered, but not yet supported.